Step 4: Full View

 Should Engineer A treat the allegation-adjudication distinction as a binary gate requiring no disclosure until a final adverse finding is issued, or recognize a graduated disclosure obligation that strengthens as the complaint advances through formal procedural milestones toward adjudication?

-Apply Binary Gate — Disclose Only After Adverse Finding Board's choice Treat the allegation-adjudication distinction as a binary rule requiring no disclosure until a formal adverse finding, consent agreement, or sanction is issued by the licensing board, maintaining silence at all earlier procedural stages regardless of how far the complaint has advanced.
+O1 Treat the allegation-adjudication distinction as a binary rule requiring no disclosure until a formal adverse finding, consent agreement, or sanction is issued by the licensing board, maintaining silence at all earlier procedural stages regardless of how far the complaint has advanced.
+Board's choice

-Apply Graduated Model — Disclose at Probable Cause Stage Recognize that a formal probable cause determination — in which the licensing board finds sufficient grounds to advance the complaint to a hearing — represents a qualitative increase in substantiation that erodes the privacy interest in the unresolved complaint and triggers a disclosure obligation to current clients receiving similar services.
+O2 Recognize that a formal probable cause determination, in which the licensing board finds sufficient grounds to advance the complaint to a hearing, represents a qualitative increase in substantiation that erodes the privacy interest in the unresolved complaint and triggers a disclosure obligation to current clients receiving similar services.

-Disclose Voluntarily at Initial Filing Stage Treat the initial filing of the complaint — particularly given its domain relevance to Client B's active engagement — as sufficient to trigger a prudential disclosure obligation, providing Client B with limited background information at the earliest stage rather than waiting for procedural advancement or third-party discovery.
+O3 Treat the initial filing of the complaint, particularly given its domain relevance to Client B's active engagement, as sufficient to trigger a prudential disclosure obligation, providing Client B with limited background information at the earliest stage rather than waiting for procedural advancement or third-party discovery.

 The Allegation-Adjudication Distinction holds that a complaint is a mere allegation that does not amount to a finding of fact or conclusion of law, and therefore does not compel disclosure.
 The Faithful Agent Obligation requires Engineer A to act in Client B's best interest, including ensuring Client B has information material to the engagement.
 The Honesty and Non-Deception Obligation requires engineers to avoid misleading conduct.
 A graduated model would recognize that probable cause determinations, formal hearings, and adverse findings each represent qualitatively different levels of substantiation that progressively strengthen the disclosure case.